ericzji/nginx-openshift-lab/docs/class1/module4/lab2.rst

 We knew that NAP provides protection against Layer 7 attacks, lets find out the security posture of our application.

-Launch the Firefox browser from Jumpbox and click on bookmark Arcadia Finance, this should open a landing page, click on login and provide the credentials as before and log into the application
+Launch the Firefox browser and open Arcadia Finance app:

     #.
-In the Browser, click on the bookmark ``Aracdia Links>Arcadia NAP Centos``
+In the Browser, open NGINX Ingress Controller URL to access Arcadia app (replace with the nginx-ingress EXTERNAL-IP): http://EXTERNAL-IP/
     #.
 Click on ``Login``
     #.
 Login with ``matt:ilovef5``
     #.
 You should see all the apps running (main, back, app2 and app3)

-    #.
-Try some attacks like injections or XSS: ``http://app-protect-centos.arcadia-finance.io/<script>``

-- Now execute the same XSS attack that we did in Module1, observe the attack is blocked now and the user is provided with a support ID
+Now execute the same XSS attack that we did in Module1, observe the attack is blocked now and the user is provided with a support ID

-You will be blocked and see the default Blocking page
+- Execute a XSS attack by appending the ?a=<script> to the end of application URL, you should see the request is blocked and see the default Blocking page

         .. code-block:: html